EPFL-VILAB/XTConsistency/README.md

 3) The losses and visualizations are logged in Visdom.
 This can be accessed via `[server name]/env/[job name]` eg. `localhost:8888/env/normaltarget_allperceps`.

 An example visualization is shown below.
 We plot the the outputs from the paths defined in the energy configuration used.
 Two windows are shown, one shows the predictions before training starts, the other updates them after each epoch.
 The labels for each column can be found at the top of the window.
-The second column has the target's ground truth `y^`, the thrid its prediction `n(x)` from the RGB image.
-Thereafter, the predictions of each pair of images with the same domain are given by the path `f(y^),f(n(x))`, where `f` is from the target domain to another domain eg. `curvature`.
+The second column has the target's ground truth `y^`, the thrid its prediction `n(x)` from the RGB image `x`.
+Thereafter, the predictions of each pair of images with the same domain are given by the paths `f(y^),f(n(x))`, where `f` is from the target domain to another domain eg. `curvature`.

 ![](./assets/visdom_eg.png)